America’s First Military Academy, the Pluckemin Academy (Dec.1778) was

 The Archaeological Dig

 Historian Clifford Sekel began studying the artillery park (1972).
-Archaeologist John Seidel joined Sekel and fieldwork began in 1979 and continued thru 1986.
-Financial support came from the not-for-profit Pluckemin Archaeological Project and from the Hills Development Corporation.
+Archaeologist John Seidel joined Sekel, and fieldwork began in 1979 and continued through 1986.
+Financial support came from the not-for-profit Pluckemin Archaeological Project and the Hills Development Corporation.

-Using ground penetrating radar (GPR) and magnetometry, a process that employs an instrument that recognizes differences in soil magnetism.
+Ground penetrating radar (GPR) and magnetometry, a process that employs an instrument that recognizes differences in soil magnetism, are used.
 An entire site is mapped, and then differences are recognized.
-Transitions in magnetic intensity usually recognizes archaeological features.
+Transitions in magnetic intensity usually recognize archaeological features.

 During the winter of 1778-1779, the main Continental Army under George Washington established its winter encampment near Middlebrook, New Jersey.
-Over 8000 infantry and artillery soldiers spent about 6 months at this location.
-The Continental artillery park was located at Pluckemin, New Jersey, several miles north of the infantry camps.
-At this location, the artillerists built barracks for almost 1000 men and established a depot, repair facilities and an academy for artillery officers.
-This encampment was abandoned by the Army in June 1779.
-In the 1980’s, archaeological excavations by Rutgers University exposed remains of the “Artillery Park” and recovered thousands of artifacts.
+Over 8,000 infantry and artillery soldiers spent about 6 months at this location.
+The Continental Artillery Park was located at Pluckemin, New Jersey, several miles north of the infantry camps.
+At this location, the artillerists built barracks for almost 1000 men and established a depot, repair facilities, and an academy for artillery officers.
+The Army abandoned this encampment in June 1779.
+In the 1980s, archaeological excavations by Rutgers University exposed remains of the “Artillery Park” and recovered thousands of artifacts.

 The Hopkinson American Flag @Pluckemin and that Buckle

-Two artifacts found at Pluckemin have changed the view of the early American flag and it’s use by the Continental Army.
-These were decorative belt tips which probably adorned the ends of officer’s “over the shoulder” leather sword belts.
-Each of these belt tips is hand engraved and bear almost identical designs of a cannon, flag staff and flag, a motif very similar to that found on American artillery buttons of the period.
-These belt tips had never been seen before and their use by the American army was previously unknown.
-What made them all the more spectacular was the fact that they both showed a new orientation of the stars on the field of the American flag, five stars, over three stars, over five stars.
+Two artifacts found at Pluckemin have changed the view of the early American flag and its use by the Continental Army.
+These decorative belt tips probably adorned the ends of officer’s “over the shoulder” leather sword belts.
+Each belt tip is hand engraved and bears almost identical designs of a cannon, flagstaff, and flag, a motif very similar to that found on American artillery buttons of the period.
+These belt tips had never been seen before, and their use by the American army was previously unknown.
+What made them all the more spectacular was the fact that they both showed a new orientation of the stars on the field of the American flag: five stars, over three stars, over five stars.

 These belt tips were the earliest known artifacts to clearly show the American flag.
-It is believed that they were engraved by a Philadelphia silversmith who records show, was called to the camp in early 1779.
-If indeed this is true, it is probable that he engraved the flag design based on what the army was actually using in camp at the time.
+They are believed to have been engraved by a Philadelphia silversmith whose records show he was called to the camp in early 1779.
+If this is true, he probably engraved the flag design based on what the army was using in camp at the time.

-While this does not tell us exactly what the 1777 flag was supposed to look like, it does prove to us that the Continental Army was using the “Stars & Stripes” flag by 1779 and the star orientation (constellation) was of a different type than previously thought.
-The earliest provable American flag design was 13 stars laid out in rows of five, three, five.
-Since the discovery of the artillery belt tips at Pluckemin, two more have been discovered.
-One was found in a mid-1779 Continental artillery campsite in southern New York State and the other was found at a Colonial era house site in Central Virginia where it was likely lost about 1781.
+While this does not tell us precisely what the 1777 flag was supposed to look like, it proves that the Continental Army was using the “Stars & Stripes” flag by 1779, and the star orientation (constellation) was of a different type than previously thought.
+The earliest provable American flag design was 13 stars in rows of five, three, and five.
+Two more have been discovered since the discovery of the artillery belt tips at Pluckemin.
+One was found in a mid-1779 Continental artillery campsite in southern New York State, and the other was found at a Colonial-era house site in Central Virginia, where it was likely lost about 1781.

 Drew University Field School

-Field School is located at the site of General Henry Knox’s winter encampment from December 1778 until June 1779.
-The site is important to Revolutionary War as well as military history, as it was the site of the first military academy in the US .
+Field School is located at General Henry Knox’s winter encampment site from December 1778 until June 1779.
+The site is important to the Revolutionary War and military history, as it was the site of the first military academy in the US.
 In addition, the site served as a general field hospital during the Revolutionary War.
-Students will learn survey, reconnaissance, surface collection techniques, excavation methods, Photography and illustration, computer and paper mapping, and artifact collection, identification and analysis.
-Our site is located just at the bottom of the Second Watchung Mountains , near the North Branch of the Raritan River .
+Students will learn survey, surveillance, surface collection techniques, excavation methods, Photography and illustration, computer and paper mapping, artifact collection, identification, and analysis.
+Our site is located just at the bottom of the Second Watchung Mountains, near the North Branch of the Raritan River.
 Conditions are comfortable, with access to services close by.

 Field School Name: Knox Encampment Archaeological and Historical Project at Pluckemin